What Is Piston Slap? Here’s What It Is And If You Should Worry

 Car Engine Piston

-As you may have noticed, the piston is integral to the entire process.
+As you may have noticed, the piston is crucial to the whole process.

-It creates the pressure differentials needed for the intake and exhaust strokes while compressing the air and fuel and absorbing the energy of the ignited mixture.
+It creates the pressure differentials required for the intake and exhaust strokes while compressing the air and fuel and absorbing the energy of the burned mixture.

 It carries out these actions thousands of times a minute when you drive.
-It is more astounding that an engine can last hundreds of thousands of miles now.
+It is more extraordinary that an engine can last hundreds of thousands of miles now.

-You might also notice the remarkable strain a piston is put through.
+You might also notice the considerable strain a piston is put through.

-Not only does it complete its jobs, as mentioned above, but it also rubs against the cylinder wall as it travels up and down.
-Over time, both it and the wall are bound to develop some kind of damage.
+Not only does it complete its tasks, as mentioned above, but it also rubs against the cylinder wall as it travels up and down.
+Over time, both it and the wall are bound to develop some form of deterioration.

 It’s an almost inevitable consequence of time and is simply a sign that, if left unchecked, your engine doesn’t have much longer for this world.